What happens after I apply?

 Both courses offer exactly the same NCTJ qualification, only the hours you train are different.
 We initially created the part-time course for those considering a career change; the nature of the course allows delegates to earn while they learn which can help delegates fund the course.

-The full-time course traditionally has been more popular with recent graduates however we normally have a good mix of professionals and recent graduates on these 17-week journalism courses.
+The full-time course traditionally has been more popular with recent graduates however we normally have a good mix of professionals and recent graduates on these 18-week journalism courses.

 Do I need to have a degree in journalism?

-You do not need a degree in journalism to take part in this course, what we look for in an applicant is someone who is committed to becoming a journalist and has had some form of journalism experience.
+You do not need a degree in journalism to take part in this course, what we look for in an applicant is someone who is committed to becoming a journalist and has had some form of journalism experience with a minimum of two A levels.

 What are my chances of getting a job at the end of a course?